AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 The geometry namespace is used by BoxLib to define the computational domain.
 The main parameters here are:

--  : physical location of low corner of the domain (type: Real; must be set)
+-  geometry.prob_lo: physical location of low corner of the domain (type: Real; must be set)

    Note: a number is needed for each dimension in the problem

--  : physical location of high corner of the domain (type: Real; must be set)
+-  geometry.prob_hi: physical location of high corner of the domain (type: Real; must be set)

    Note: a number is needed for each dimension in the problem

--  : coordinate system, 0 = Cartesian,
+-  geometry.coord_sys: coordinate system, 0 = Cartesian,
    1 = :math:`r`-:math:`z` (2-d only), 2 = spherical (1-d only) (must be set)

--  : is the domain periodic in this direction?
+-  geometry.is_periodic: is the domain periodic in this direction?
    0 if false, 1 if true (default: 0 0 0)

    Note: an integer is needed for each dimension in the problem